LQR471814/web-media-stream/README.md

 # Web-Media-Stream

-A website that allows you to stream webcam and microphone input over the network.
+A website / webserver that allows you to stream webcam and microphone input over the network.
 Powered by WebRTC and Golang!

 #### NOTE: This is not secure despite using `https` schema so one should really only use it over LAN.